Are you wondering how to start a blog using Bluehost?

 If you have a long time plan for your blog, then brandable domain is way to go

-Hosting is another crucial element of how to start a blog, but fortunately, this one is an easy and straightforward task.
+Hosting is another crucial element of starting a blog, but fortunately, this one is an easy and straightforward task.

 Bluehost Shared hosting is where most bloggers start due to the low cost and convenience.